MCT-master/mct-master.github.io/_posts/2019-04-19-The_Sound_of_Traffic.md

 Sound was generated through three unique oscillators that correspond with the data for each region.
 Additionally, three non-overlapping frequency ranges were chosen in the mapping to further differentiate between the three sounds.
 Moreover, the “settimeout()” method states the durations of a single frequency that corresponds to a certain year.

 #### Code Snippet
-The following code snippet shows how the three oscilators are defined and highlights the mapping method and settimeout() method applied in the prototype 1.
+The following code snippet shows how the three oscillators are defined and highlights the mapping method and set timeout () method applied in the prototype 1.

 ```javascript
 function preload(){